ryangerardwilson/rgwfuncs/README.md

 --------------------------------------------------------------------------------

-### 5. `compute_matrix_operation`
+### 5. `compute_matrix_expression`

-Computes the results of 1D or 2D matrix operations and formats them as LaTeX strings.
+Computes the results of expressions containing 1D or 2D matrix operations and formats them as LaTeX strings.

 • Parameters:
   - `expression` (str): A string representing a sequence of matrix operations involving either 1D or 2D lists.
 Supported operations include addition (`+`), subtraction (`-`), multiplication (`*`), and division (`/`).